panstenos/ECM-final-project/README.md

 1. Command of the last index of the list is read and executed
 2. The robot moves a bit forward and backward to callibrate with the wall
 3. The motors are stopped
-Process above is repeated until the first index of the list is reached
+Process above is repeated until the first index of the list is reached (state is then changed to 2)

+if the state fo the robot is 2 all the functions are put to sleep

 ## Video Demonstration links: